CSU researchers working on COVID-19 vaccine

-FORT COLLNS Colo.
+FORT COLLINS, Colo.
 (KDVR) — A Colorado State University (CSU) veterinary pathologist, Dr. Amy MacNeill, and her team are using the vaccinia virus to make a vaccine that might protect against coronavirus.

 “I’ve been creating cancer treatments from these viruses for a long time, so it seemed like a logical step to try to make a vaccine that would protect against coronavirus,” MacNeill said.